For anyone who has ever worked in retail, it’s an objective truth that the job can be challenging for many different reasons.

 And on top of all that, retail associates also have to do their best to sell as much product as humanly possible.

 Each retail company typically provides guidelines on how to sell to customers.
-But approaching customers and starting a natural conversation that could result in a sale is actually much harder than it sounds.
+But approaching customers and starting a natural conversation that could result in a sale are actually much harder than it sounds.

 That’s why we’ve created this brief guide on how to approach customers in retail sales.
 And while our tips are meant to be universal within the realm of retail, be sure to stick to company rules and regulations as well.